Hunter-WYSIWYG/questionair-generator/CONTRIBUTE.md

 elm make src/Main.elm --output src/elm.js
 ```

+You may now open the file `index.html` and use the generator.

 ### The electron app

 If you want to use our electron app, install the Elm compiler and [Node.js](https://nodejs.org/en/download/).